 #4.
 Use a training racket:

-A training racket is a heavier than usual racket that weights about 150-190gms whereas a normal racket weighs from 75-88gms.
+A training racket is a heavier than usual racket that weights about 150-190gms whereas a normal racket weighs about 75-88gms.

 This weight difference will help you to use more force and train your forearms to become stronger in order to help you to maintain using that same force.